 - For more information call Amanda Holmes at 231-256-8878 or email [email protected]

 Thank you to all who have contributed to the Campaign for Fishtown.
-Special thanks to those who helped us achieve the Jeffris Family Foundation challenge grant and the Anonymous Donor who helped inspire gifts.
-We are also grateful to the Consumers Energy Foundation for helping us reach this goal!
+Special thanks to those who helped us achieve the Jeffris Family Foundation challenge grant and to the Anonymous Donor who helped inspire the gifts.
+We are also grateful to the Consumers Energy Foundation for helping us reach this goal.
+In addition, four amazing donors came forward to match gifts on Giving Tuesday, December 3, 2019.
+We received nearly $90,000 from 394 individuals in challenges and matching gifts on this global day of giving.
+Thank you again, to everyone, for your love and support of Fishtown!